 - Pursue the development of MN-166 (ibudilast) for multiple potential indications with the support of non-dilutive financings. - We intend to advance our diverse MN-166 (ibudilast) program through a combination of investigator-sponsored clinical trials, trials funded through government grants or other grants, and trials funded by us.
-In addition to providing drug supply and regulatory support, we have funded portions of some of the consortium-sponsored trials.
-For example, we contributed financially to the Secondary and Primary Progressive Ibudilast NeuroNEXT Trial in Multiple Sclerosis (SPRINT-MS) Phase 2b clinical trial of MN-166 (ibudilast) for the treatment of progressive MS, which was primarily funded by the NIH.
-In addition, we contributed financially to the clinical trials of MN-166 (ibudilast) that enrolled ALS patients.
-We intend to pursue additional strategic alliances to help support further clinical development of MN-166 (ibudilast). - Pursue the development of MN-001 (tipelukast) for fibrotic and other diseases. - We intend to advance development of MN-001 (tipelukast) through a variety of means, which may include investigator-sponsored trials with or without grant funding as well as trials funded by us.

-Consider strategic partnerships with one or more leading pharmaceutical companies to complete product development and successfully commercialize our products.

-We develop and maintain relationships with pharmaceutical companies that are therapeutic category leaders.
+We intend to pursue additional strategic alliances to help support further clinical development of MN-166 (ibudilast). - Pursue the development of MN-001 (tipelukast) for fibrotic and other diseases. - We intend to advance development of MN-001 (tipelukast) through a variety of means, which may include investigator-sponsored trials with or without grant funding as well as trials funded by us. - Consider strategic partnerships with one or more leading pharmaceutical companies to complete product development and successfully commercialize our products. - We develop and maintain relationships with pharmaceutical companies that are therapeutic category leaders.
 We intend to discuss strategic alliances with leading pharmaceutical companies who seek product candidates, such as MN-166 (ibudilast), MN-001 (tipelukast), MN-221 (bedoradrine), and MN-029 (denibulin), which could support our clinical development and product commercialization.